hackerkid/LightOJ-Solutions/README.md

 ###1042 - Secret Origins
 This is an adhoc problem.
 Don't bruteforce.
 See how the bits changes from input to output answer.

+###1044 - Paliandrome Partitioning
+This is a DP problem. you need to solve 2 seperate tasks for solving the problem.
+First task is to precompute the indexes of all the palidrome substrings.
+The second task is to solve the problem using the pre computed value with (1) lookup time.

 ###1045 - Digits Of A  Factorial
 You can find the number of digits required ny taking log of the factorial.
 This is equalent to `log(N!) = log(1) + log(2) + .... + log(N)`
 Precompute and store the values to avoid doing repetetive tasks.